 Note that when picking a stabilizer, sometimes they are sold as either plate or PCB mounted stabilizers.
 If you’re building without a plate, then opt for the latter.

 The problem with custom mechanical keyboards is that it is a rather niche hobby.
-This means that for the most part, a lot of the more fancy boards you see on Reddit are typically run as group buys.
+This means that for the most part, a lot of the more fancy boards you see on Reddit are typically run as group buys, which are a similar concept to crowdfunding platforms like Kickstarter or IndieGogo.
 This means that the seller will take orders for a period of time (usually a month) before sending those orders to the manufacturer.

 This is because with it being such a niche hobby, it’s hard to determine how many people would actually buy a particular keyboard or keycap set, so it doesn’t make sense for a seller to keep them in inventory.
 That being said, there are still several vendors that do sell ready-stock parts, but your choices might be limited.